Miciah/origin-server/routing-daemon/README.md

 "lbaas", or "nginx" and then following the appropriate module-specific configuration described below.

+Internally, the routing daemon logic is divided into controllers, which encompass higher-level logic, and models, which encompass the logic for communicating with load balancers.
+These controllers include a simple controller that immediately dispatches commands to the load balancer (used for nginx and F5), a controller that includes logic to batch configuration changes and only dispatch commands to the load balancer at an interval (configurable using the `UPDATE_INTERVAL` option in `routing.conf`; used if `LOAD_BALANCER` is set to `f5_batched`), and an asynchronous controller for load balancers (such as LBaaS) where it is necessary first to issue commands and then to poll for an asynchronous confirmation on each command.

 For testing purposes, a dummy model, which merely prints actions that a normal model performs rather than performing actions itself, is also included.
-If you specify the "dummy" module, then you will get the dummy model with the F5 controller; if you specify the "dummy_async" module, then you will get the dummy model with the LBaaS asynchronous controller.
+If you specify the "dummy" module, then you will get the dummy model with the simple controller; if you specify the "dummy_async" module, then you will get the dummy model with the asynchronous controller.

 Using F5 BIG-IP LTM